 Imagine two possible future scenarios: the world in which everyone ages better, and the world in which all inhabitants age badly.
 On one side is the utopia where we all live in good homes, which are in solid communities with great social connections, have a fulfilling job that gives us the means to live, and have taken steps to stay healthy.
 On the other side is a dystopian future in which everyone dreads their next birthday.
 Which would you rather live in?

-In this breakfast debate we'll explore different scenarios in each world: the homes we live in, the work we do, how we’re able to move around and our health and social care.
-Join us as we explore what steps we’d need to take to avoid a world in which everyone ages badly and ensure that we all age better.
+In this breakfast debate we explored different scenarios in each world: the homes we live in, the work we do, our mobility, and our health and social care.